Dewalt-arch/pimpmykali/README.md

 - cd pimpmykali
 - sudo ./pimpmykali.sh

+# Revision 1.0.2 - Apt Upgrade Commented Out
+  - Due to Metasploit being upgraded from msf5 -> MSF6
+    apt upgrade has been commented out and will not be run at this time.

 # Revision 1.0.1 Python-Requests
   - added python requests and colorama installations to fix_missing (menu option 1) and (menu option 0) fix_all

 # Revision 1.0.0 Atom replaces Gedit
   - pimpmykali has reached a state of consistency and stability in the function it preforms